 Choose a hat with a wide brim that goes all the way around your head to shade your face, ears and neck.
 A tightly woven fabric, such as canvas, is best, and a darker hat may offer more UV protection.Avoid straw hats with holes that let sunlight through.
 “If you wear a baseball cap, protect your ears and the back of your neck by wearing clothing that covers those areas, use a sunscreen with an SPF of at least 30, or stay in the shade,” Snyder says

 Sunglasses not only protect your eyes from UV rays and reduce the risk of cataracts, but they also protect the tender skin around your eyes from sun exposure.

-Tanning beds are like cigarettes: use them and you are flirting with developing cancer.
-Tanning beds can cause skin cancers, including melanoma – the deadliest type of skin cancer.
+It’s widely known that tanning beds are linked to skin cancers, including melanoma – the deadliest type of skin cancer.

 People who use tanning beds are 2.5 times more likely to develop squamous cell carcinoma and 1.5 times more likely to develop basal cell carcinoma.
-Even occasional sunbed use almost triples your chances of developing melanoma.
-Young people – including teenagers – are especially sensitive to the UV rays that tanning beds emit.
+And it’s not just your skin that’s at risk: Exposure to the UV radiation that tanning beds emit also can cause cataracts and cancers of your eyes.
+Snyder says even occasional sunbed use almost triples your chances of developing melanoma.
+Young people — including teenagers — are especially sensitive to the UV rays that tanning beds emit.

-If you like the look of a tan, try sunless tanners or bronzers, which are cosmetics applied to the skin like a cream and can provide a temporary, artificial tan.
+If you really prefer the “healthy” glow of tanned skin, there are many sunless tanners and bronzers available that create that sun-kissed look without the risk of skin cancer.
+These are cosmetics applied to the skin like a cream or spray and can provide a temporary, artificial tan.
 The only color additive currently approved by FDA for this purpose is dihydroxyacetone (DHA).